RoboticsLabURJC/2024-tfm-rebeca-villaraso/docs/TESTS/readme.md

 - ### TEST 4.1.
 DeepLabV3+ on "RELLIS-3D" grouped in 6 categories.
 - ### TEST 4.2.
 DeepLabV3+ on "RELLIS-3D" with 20 labels.
 - ### TEST 5.
 DeepLabV3+ on "Goose" with 22 labels.
+- ### TEST 6.
+DeepLabV3+ on "RELLIS-3D" with 20 labels.
+Metrics to evaluate semantic segmentation.
+- ### TEST 7.
+UNET on "RELLIS-3D" with 20 labels + Metrics.
+- ### TEST 8.
+VGG16 on "RELLIS-3D" with 20 labels + Metrics.